 iAccelerator

-This year, the iAccelerator Programme is set to launch its sixth phase.
-This phase will focus on encouraging young social entrepreneurs to generate innovative solutions in response to challenges related to Adolescent Sexual and Reproductive Health (ASRH), sexuality education, family planning, mental health, and other population development issues.
+This year, the iAccelerator Programme is set to launch its seventh phase.
+This phase will focus on encouraging young social entrepreneurs to generate innovative solutions in response to challenges related to Adolescent Sexual and Reproductive Health (ASRH), including HIV prevention and menstrual health, promoting mental health awareness and knowledge to help build inclusive, barrier-free communities.

 Mental Health Status in Rwanda